Thomasyong11/alx-system_engineering-devops/0x02-shell_redirections/README.md

 * Scripts written in Bash 4.3.11(1)

 * Tested on Ubuntu 20.04 LTS

+## Files

+All of the following files are scripts:

 | Filename | Description |

 | -------- | ----------- |